(Last updated 2/24/2017; last reviewed 2/24/2017)

-Vaccines are products that protect people from diseases such as chicken pox, flu, and polio.
-Vaccines are given by needle injection (a “shot”), by mouth, or sprayed into the nose.
+Vaccines protect people from diseases such as chicken pox, flu, and polio.
+Vaccines are given by needle injection (a shot), by mouth, or sprayed into the nose.
 The process of getting a vaccine is called vaccination or immunization.

 Most vaccines are designed to prevent a person from ever having a particular disease or to result in a person having only a mild case of the disease.
 When a person gets a vaccine, the body responds by mounting an immune response against the particular disease.
-An immune response includes all the actions of the immune system to defend the body against the disease-causing bacteria, virus, or other foreign organism.
+An immune response includes all the actions of the immune system to defend the body against the infection.

 Vaccines not only protect individuals from disease, they protect communities as well.
 When most people in a community get immunized against a disease, there is little chance of a disease outbreak.

 Testing is underway on experimental vaccines to prevent and treat HIV/AIDS, but no HIV vaccines are approved for use outside of clinical trials.
-Browse this webpage to learn more about HIV vaccine research.
+For more information about these vaccines, read the AIDSinfo fact sheets What is a Preventive HIV Vaccine? and What is a Therapeutic HIV Vaccine?

 Yes.
 Damage to the immune system due to HIV can reduce the body’s immune response to a vaccine.
 A weakened immune response makes a vaccine less effective.
 In general, vaccines work best when an HIV-infected person’s CD4 count is above 200 copies/mm3.

 By stimulating the immune system, vaccines may also cause a person’s HIV viral load to increase temporarily.

 Because HIV medicines strengthen the immune system and reduce HIV viral load, people with HIV may want to start antiretroviral therapy (ART) before getting vaccinated whenever possible.
 In some situations, however, immunizations should be given even if ART has not been started.
 For example, it’s important for people with HIV to get vaccinated against the flu at the time of year when the risk of flu is greatest.

 The design of a vaccine depends on several factors, such as how a microbe infects the body and how the immune system responds.
 For this reason, there are several types of vaccines, including live, attenuated vaccines and inactivated vaccines.